 In 1934, visionary aviator Elrey Borge Jeppesen founded Jeppesen Sanderson, a company that has revolutionized the aviation industry with its pioneering solutions in navigation information and flight planning.

 Jeppesen’s aeronautical charts, affectionately called “Jeppesen charts” or “Jeppesen charts,” have been a lifeline for pilots for generations.
-These maps contain important information about airspace, airports, and approach procedures, providing pilots with the knowledge they need to navigate the skies safely.
+These maps contain important information about airspace, airports, and approach procedures, providing pilots with the knowledge to navigate the skies safely.

 In 2000, Jeppesen formed a powerful partnership with Boeing, combining Jeppesen’s decades of experience in aviation navigation and flight planning with Boeing’s vast resources and technological capabilities.